UrielBatista/yzk23/README.md

 ### Hi there, I'm Isaac 👋

-- 🔭 I’m currently learning and working Django and ReactJS on [Morphus](https://morphus.com.br/)
+- 🔭 I’m currently learning and working with Django and ReactJS on [Morphus](https://morphus.com.br/)
 - 📫 How to reach me: <isaacoelhomedeiros@gmail.com>